junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean doesn't think he can bear watching it again, but he forces himself to sit right next to Donatello and Cas, watching a past Kevin yelling from the other side of the screen, telling them desperately, "I'm dead.
 I'm dead, you bastards!"

-The screen freezes at the last frame as Kevin murmurs nonstopingly, "I'm sorry."
+The screen freezes at the last frame as Kevin murmurs nonstoppingly, "I'm sorry."

 Dean presses a fist before his mouth, gritting his teeth.
 Fury bubbles in his chest, he wants to swipe something off the table again, like this laptop, for example, just so that prickling impulse of beating something or killing someone could ease. *I'm sorry.* His mind tells the Kevin in the frame, miserable, and quietly hating himself.
 It's another death in his name, another nightmare that's going to haunt him for the rest of his life. *Is everyone in their life having to end up bloody and dead?
 Is Cas?* He glances at Cas, and realizes Cas is watching him too.
 Dean looks away.
 His fists are trembling from the force he's putting into his muscle to keep them away from damaging anything or shattering anything.

 Cas's eyes trace down onto Dean's hands.
 His hand reaches in Dean's direction for an inch, then pauses, then moves back, sitting back on his laps under the table.
-Dean's fists are mere inches away.
+Dean's fists are merely inches away.
 But they do not touch.

-Donatello takes off his glass, wipes it with the corner of his shirt, and puts it back on.
+Donatello takes off his glasses, wipes it with the corner of his shirt, and puts it back on.
 "The kid said he knows it's his job," he pauses briefly, his tone surprisingly calm.
 "I take it it's my job now.
 Then why don't we get on with it?
 Where are the tablets?"

 "The King of Hell took them," Cas answers, "one and a half of them, at least.
 We don't know if he has found the last half."

 Sam slides the prints in front of him.
 "This is all we got."

 The prints have some photos of half the demon tablet Kevin once had, and a large amount of Kevin's handwritten notes.
 Donatello looks at the pages with worried eyes.
 "That doesn't look good," he says, picking the first photo up, moving it closer to his eyes and then moving it farther, like a sighted man trying to find the best distance to read when he forgets to bring his glasses.
-He frowns at it for a long time, fingers pointing at the very corner symbol, then a long moment later, the one next to it.
+He frowns at it for a long time, fingers pointing at the symbol at the very corner, then a long moment later, the one next to it.
 At this speed, they'll probably need years to get these things translated.

 Dean, Cas, and Sam watch him with held breath, glancing at each other.